 So, one last time, before we go, here’s the full list of all the foods covered in this article.

-Be sure to have this list of Brazilian food handy when you visit so that you can try one or more of these popular and traditional foods.
+Be sure to have this list of traditional Brazilian food and traditional Brazilian dishes handy when you visit so that you can try one or more of these popular and traditional foods.

 - Baião de Dois (Beans and Rice)